brotatotes/bht-automation/bht gen 1/Mark/Chapter 5/Mark 5 26 bht.md

 # Mark 5:26 Commentary Help Text

 ## BHT:
-In this verse, a woman is described who had suffered greatly under various forms of treatment and had exhausted all her resources in seeking healing.
-This highlights the futility of human efforts to address spiritual maladies, symbolizing the fallen state of humanity.
-The woman's desperate pursuit of a cure through physicians emphasizes the failure of worldly remedies.
-However, Jesus' healing of her serves as a powerful protest against such futile attempts and demonstrates His authority over both physical and spiritual ailments, offering hope and liberation from the bondage of self-reliance and legalistic practices.
+In this passage, a woman is depicted who has suffered greatly, enduring various treatments that have failed to heal her.
+She represents our fallen state as humans, highlighting the futility of human remedies for spiritual ailments.
+The vivid account by Mark emphasizes her worsening condition, contrasting with the hopeful response of Jesus.
+Despite her financial and physical struggles, her encounter with Jesus becomes her one chance for healing.
+This story serves as both a protest against mistreatment and a reminder that true healing is found in the tender care of Jesus, rather than in human efforts.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: